MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Auto Attendant/README.md

 - Remove duplicate holiday sets
 - Self-reference an Auto Attendant created in the spreadsheet
 - Self-reference a Resource Account created in the spreadsheet
-- Do not load Graph library if licensing resource accounts is disabled

 ### BulkAAs spreadsheet